Abdul Ghafoor Breshna

 Abdul Ghafoor Breshna (Pashto: عبدالغفور بريښنا) (10 April 1907 – 4 January 1974) was an Afghan painter, music composer, poet, and film director.
 He is regarded as one of the country's most talented artists.
 He also composed the former national anthem of Afghanistan that was used during the 1970s.

 Early life and education

 Breshana was born as Abdul Ghafoor on 10 April 1907 in Kabul, Afghanistan.
 The word Breshna means lightning, which he added as a last name.
 In 1921, he was amongst the students who were sent to Germany for higher education by Amanullah Khan.
 He studied painting and lithography at Academy of Fine Arts, Munich.

 Personal life

 In Germany, Breshna married Marguerhee and returned to Afghanistan in 1931.

 Death and legacy

 He died on 4 January 1974 in his birth city of Kabul.
 Most of his artwork was lost or destroyed during the many years of war in Afghanistan.
-Only some remain, and he is being remembered now as one of Afghanistan's most talented artists.

 Career

-Breshna composed the Afghan national anthem that was used from 1973 to 1978.
+Breshna composed the Afghan nationalist anthem that was used from 1973 to 1978.